istheweatherweird/itww_bot/README.md

-# ⛈ Is the Weather Weird in Chicago?
+# ⛈ Is the Weather Weird?

-A Twitter bot for [istheweatherweird.com](http://www.istheweatherweird.com/), keeping an eye on Chicago.
+A Twitter bot for [istheweatherweird.com](http://www.istheweatherweird.com/), keeping an eye on various cities.

 Uses Python, tweepy, and Heroku.
 S/o to [this post](https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39) by [Emily Cain](https://emcain.github.io/) for the guiding method.
 Current data is pulled from the [National Weather Service API](https://www.weather.gov/documentation/services-web-api).